UW Resident Group Photos

 1. Committed to learner’s personal growth.

-2. Committed to a supportive, safe, collaborative learning environment that reflects our values of inclusion and respect for others.
+2. Committed to a supportive, safe, collaborative learning environment that reflects our values of creating a sense of belonging and respect for others.

 3. Committed to positive and insightful communication to advance individual and team learning.